motork/WP-Admin-Design-System/README.md

   - One single Sketch library
   - Optimized library (3MB only) to enhance Sketch speed
   - Better responsive Symbols
-  - More small files .... maintenance
+  - Template files splitted and attached to library
   - All the elements built with Apple San Francisco system font.